Blatter resignation a relief for World Cup sponsors - experts

 NEW YORK FIFA president Sepp Blatter's decision to resign amid corruption allegations at soccer's governing body is a relief for corporate sponsors who have called for more transparency at the organization, sports marketing experts said on Tuesday.

-Sponsors Coca-Cola Co (KO.N), Visa Inc (V.N), Adidas AG (ADSGn.DE) and Anheuser-Busch InBev SA (ABI.BR) called the move a positive step, but some sponsors said they expected FIFA to do more to clean up its act.
+Sponsors Coca-Cola Co, Visa Inc, Adidas AG, Hyundai Motor Co and Anheuser-Busch InBev SA called the resignation a positive step, but some sponsors said they expected FIFA to do more to clean up its act.

 "This is a significant first step towards rebuilding public trust, but more work lies ahead," Visa said in a statement.